CivicActions/guidebook/common-practices-tools/security/README.md

         -   Watch out for an "Evil Twin" - a hotspot that looks good but could be an access point set up by an attacker (e.g., "StarbucksGuest" or "DeltaFreeWifi")
     -   Turn on your local firewall
     -   Use a VPN if possible
-        -   CivicActions has an [internal company VPN](https://git.civicactions.net/devops/internal-it-wireguard-vpn/tree/master) that has a static exit IP that can be whitelisted to CivicActions' client services
+        -   CivicActions has an [internal company VPN](https://git.civicactions.net/devops/internal-it-wireguard-vpn/tree/master) that has a static exit IP that can be allow-listed to CivicActions' client services
         -   If you always use HTTPS and SSH for connectivity, you are essentially creating a trusted VPN tunnel with every connection.
 There could still be metadata collection and local DNS spoofing, but [public Wi-Fi is now reasonably safe](https://www.eff.org/deeplinks/2020/01/why-public-wi-fi-lot-safer-you-think)
     -   As usual, never enter your name or password information:
         -   when on an insecure (non-HTTPS or SSL encrypted) connection, or